-- Warts are usually not painful, but some that appear on the soles of the feet can hurt.
+- Warts are usually not painful, but some that appear on the soles of the feet may hurt.
 They can be itchy too.

-- Flat warts appear on kid’s face and look like smooth bumps on the skin.
+- Flat warts may appear on the child’s face and look like smooth bumps on the skin.

 - Common warts may bleed if the child picks them.

 - Small skin-tag like lumps, called Filiform warts, appear on the nose, eyelids and the mouth.

 When to see a doctor?

 Generally, warts are not a cause of concern and go away on their own.
 However, doctor consultation is necessary if:

 - Warts are in the genital area, painful or bleeding